lolux76/lolux76/README.md

 - 👋 Hi, I’m @lolux76
-- 👀 I’m interested in computer science (especially softawre engineering, game development and AI)
+- 👀 I’m interested in computer science (especially software engineering, game development and AI)
 - 🌱 I’m currently learning some c++ stuffs and some basic AI